CN-UPB/DeepCoMP/README.md

 * Fix installation: Does not work reliably (once structlog is updated with deepcopy support)

 * Improve performance: Enable user and station debug logging to see how many times SNR etc are calculated for a single step!
+    * Also, didn't the small env with 1 UE use to converge within 20k?
+Now we need 100k.
+Or is that due to the longer episodes (now 100, earlier much shorter)?

 Later: